Frequently Asked Questions

 Many of our Master of Science (MS) graduates continue on to elite PhD programs, or preparation for leadership for engineering positions in industry or government.
 A Master of Engineering (MEng) degree provides rigorous technical training in combination with business education – excellent preparation for a career in today's high-tech industries.

-Our globally ranked PhD programs provide outstanding technical training to prepare you for research leadership in any academic, government or private realm.
-Visit http://pratt.duke.edu/grad to learn about all our programs, and then select your interest area to learn even more about our discipline-specific doctoral and master's degree offerings.
+Our PhD program provide outstanding technical training to prepare you for research leadership in any academic, government or industry realm.

 What are the application requirements for engineering graduate programs at Duke?